Ten quick, unique deviled egg recipes for any occasion.

 This isn't rocket science.
 Just take the basic deviled eggs recipe, add cheese and mustard and include them in your favourite breakfast.

-The combination of flavours is amazing with bacon, tomatoes and sausages .
-My husband likes to add baked beans too although I find their taste overwhelms the eggs.
+The combination of flavours is delicious with bacon, tomatoes and sausages.
+Sometimes I will add baked beans, although their taste can overwhelm the eggs.

 You'll need :